Pozzoo/QuickWaystones/README.md

 ### Contributors
 - [m1kau](https://github.com/m1kau) - for the XP cost, icons and reordering features!!

+## Known Limitations
+- Placing blocks next to the bottom of a waystone culls them (makes the side facing the waystone invisible), this is a limitation of using the lodestone block as a base, and im currently looking for ways to fix it.

 ## License
 QuickWaystones is open-source and licensed under the GNU GPL v3 License.
 For more details, refer to the [LICENSE](https://github.com/Pozzoo/QuickWaystones/blob/main/LICENSE) file.